Congratulations! You’ve gotten over the first hurdle and made it through to a face to face interview. That means your potent

 The questions they ask you throughout the interview will allow them to decide whether you would be a good fit – and when the tables are turned it will give you the opportunity to find out if you think you will be well-suited, too.

-The type of questions you ask the employer will reveal a lot about the aspects of the role you are interested in – so whether you ask about the demands of the role, the company culture, or where they see the job progressing, it will allow both of you to assess whether or not you are the right person for the job.
+The type of interview questions you ask the employer will reveal a lot about the aspects of the role you are interested in – so whether you ask about the demands of the role, the company culture, or where they see the job progressing, it will allow both of you to assess whether or not you are the right person for the job.

 Check out our recent blog for tips on what things you should be looking for in a company.

-If you don’t have any questions to ask the employer, or you ask a series of very generic questions, it will indicate that you don’t know a whole lot about the company.
+If you don’t have any interview questions to ask the employer, or you ask a series of very generic questions, it will indicate that you don’t know a whole lot about the company.

-On the contrary, asking an employer fantastic questions can be a great way to show off how well you have researched the company.
+On the contrary, asking an employer fantastic interview questions can be a great way to show off how well you have researched the company.

-If you have done your research and you know about what the company do, their core values and a few of their clients, this will come across in the kind of questions that you ask.
+If you have done your research and you know about what the company do, their core values and a few of their clients, this will come across in the kind of interview questions you ask.

 Top tip: If you have the chance, drop in things you already know about their business – try leading with ‘I saw on your website that... and I wanted to ask about…’